New Student Arrival & Orientation

 - attended SU's English Language Institute.

-- The English Language Assessment Exam (ELAE) will be offered three times during the week of August 18-22, 2014, 9:00-noon, Gifford Auditorium, HB Crouse.
+- The English Language Assessment Exam (ELAE) will be offered three times: August 18, 19, and 21, at 8:30am-noon, in Gifford Auditorium, HB Crouse.
 Students should arrive between 8:30am and 8:45am to be seated and bring their SUID and a pencil (two parts of the exam are graded by computer, and answers cannot be changed if done in ink).
 The exam contains three parts: a composition on an assigned topic; a test of listening comprehension; and a test of grammar, vocabulary, and reading comprehension.
 If you are an undergraduate student, the results of the exam will tell you which ENL/WRT course you should take to begin completing your undergraduate writing requirement.
 If you are a graduate student, further language study might be recommended, but not required, so this does not usually affect your course of study.
 For more information, contact Dr. Margo Sampson prior to the beginning of the semester.
 You must present your student ID to take all language placement tests.